MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 takes the serverless paradigm a step further.

-AWS Step Functions allows to connect Lambda functions with each other to implement a real, complex, application.
+AWS Step Functions allows to connect Lambda functions with each other to implement a real, complex application.
 You can implement classic paradigms such as loops, retries, etc. You can also poll for long-running jobs.

 ![step_functions](/img/aws-reinvent-2016-a-recap-part2/stepfunctions.png)